aldebaran/libqi/doc/source/api/cpp/trackable.rst

 =====

 In this case, you need to use `qi::Trackable` with `qi::bind` so that the callback won't be called when your object dies.
+Note that you usually don't need to call `qi::bind` explicitely, `qi::Future::connect` and `qi::Signal::connect` do it for you.

 MyClass should inherit from `qi::Trackable<MyClass>` and the constructor must call `qi::Trackable`'s constructor with ``this``.
 Then, you *must* call `destroy()` at the *beginning* of your destructor. `destroy()` ensures that all callbacks are finished before you start destructing your object.
-Then you must use qi::bind instead of boost::bind which will do nothing if its first argument is not valid anymore.
+You must *not* use ``boost::bind`` if you want your object to be tracked!

 .. code-block:: cpp